gjn/mf-chsdi/chsdi/public/doc/source/api/faq/index.rst

 If you want a less intrusive API, use the GeoAdmin Light API.

-If you ask us, we'll simply anwer that it depends of your needs ;-)
+If you ask us, we'll simply answer that it depends of your needs ;-)

 Who can use the GeoAdmin API ?
 ------------------------------